Olanzapine/fluoxetine (By mouth)

 - Do not use this medicine together with pimozide or thioridazine.
 Do not use this medicine within 14 days of using an MAO inhibitor (MAOI), and do not start an MAOI for at least 5 weeks after you stop using fluoxetine.

-- Some foods and medicines can affect how olanzapine/fluoxetine works.
-Tell your doctor if you are also using any of the following:
+- Some medicines can affect how olanzapine/fluoxetine works.
+Tell your doctor if you are using any of the following:

-- Buspirone, digitoxin, dolasetron, fentanyl, levodopa, lithium, mefloquine, methadone, pentamidine, probucol, St John's wort, tacrolimus, tramadol, tryptophan, or vinblastine
+- Buspirone, carbamazepine, clozapine, diazepam, digitoxin, dolasetron, fentanyl, fluvoxamine, haloperidol, levodopa, lithium, mefloquine, methadone, omeprazole, pentamidine, phenytoin, probucol, rifampin, St John's wort, tacrolimus, tramadol, tryptophan, or vinblastine

 - Do not drink alcohol while you are using this medicine.